portableant/museologi.st/projects/ways-of-seeing.md

   - image: ../images/2020/02/page5.jpg
     caption: "Page 5 of the application"
 tags:
+  - digital
-  - Digital
+  - fitzwilliam
-  - Fitzwilliam
+  - labels
-  - Labels
+  - augmented reality
-  - AR
+  - ar
-  - Apps
+  - apps
-  - Augmented Reality
+  - museums
 ---
 This project was an Augmented Reality intervention to accompany the Inspire 2020 exhibition held in the Octagon gallery of the Fitzwilliam Museum.